Landslides Data Pathfinder

 February 2020, LP DAAC released a new data product, NASADEM, available at 1 arc-second resolution.
 NASADEM extends the legacy of the SRTM by improving the DEM height accuracy and data coverage as well as providing additional SRTM radar-related data products.
 The improvements were achieved by reprocessing the original SRTM radar signal data and telemetry data with updated algorithms and auxiliary data not available at the time of the original SRTM processing.

-- AppEEARS offers a simple and efficient way to access SRTM and ASTER data.
+- AppEEARS offers a simple and efficient way to access SRTM, NASADEM, and ASTER data.

 SRTM from Earthdata Search